openedx/edx-platform/doc/discussion.md

       </section>
     </chapter>

-Currently, only the attribute "id" is actually used, which is the unique identification of the discussion forum.
-In the data generator code, the lines for generating seeds are as following:
+Currently, only the attribute "id" is actually used, which identifies discussion forum.
+In the code for the data generator, the corresponding lines are:

     generate_comments_for("video_1")
     generate_comments_for("lab_1")